Abishop0831/FED2207/my-app/src/app/project.md

 2 choose data structure to store this data
 (interface)

-3 create directive to add required items to bootstrap card with data bind.
+3a create directive to add required items to bootstrap card with data bind.

+3b add Click event handler on card to access the 2nd page

 4 style card to fit mockup